-Business Combination Agreement and PIPE Financing
+Business Combination Agreement, PIPE Financing and Proxy Statement

-On April 15, 2021, the Company entered into a business combination agreement with Surrozen, Inc. ("Surrozen"), pursuant to which a wholly-owned subsidiary of the Company will merge with and into Surrozen, with Surrozen surviving as a wholly-owned subsidiary of the Company and the Company will redomicile as a Delaware corporation.
-In accordance with the terms and subject to the conditions of the Business Combination Agreement, each share and equity award (whether vested or unvested) of Surrozen outstanding as of closing will be exchanged for shares of the Company's common stock or comparable equity awards that are settled or are exercisable for shares of the Company's common stock, as applicable, based on an implied Surrozen equity value of \$200,000,000 and a \$10.00 per share value of the Company's Common Stock.
-In connection with the foregoing and concurrently with the execution of the Business Combination Agreement, the Company entered into Subscription Agreements with certain investors (the "Subscription Agreements" and such investors, the "PIPE Investors"), pursuant to which the PIPE Investors have agreed to subscribe for and purchase, and the Company has agreed to issue and sell to the PIPE Investors, an aggregate of 12,020,000 units, each consisting of one share of the Company's common stock and one-third of one redeemable warrant for one share of the Company's common stock (the "PIPE Warrants"), for a purchase price of \$10.00 per unit (the "PIPE Units"), for aggregate gross proceeds of \$120,200,000 (the "PIPE Financing").
+On April 15, 2021, the Company entered into a business combination agreement (the "Business Combination Agreement") with Surrozen, Inc. ("Surrozen"), pursuant to which a wholly-owned subsidiary of the Company will merge with and into Surrozen, with Surrozen surviving as a whollyowned subsidiary of the Company and the Company will redomicile as a Delaware corporation.
+In accordance with the terms and subject to the conditions of the Business Combination Agreement, each share and equity award (whether vested or unvested) of Surrozen outstanding as of closing will be exchanged for shares of the Company's common stock or comparable equity awards that are settled or are exercisable for shares of the Company's common stock, as applicable, based on an implied Surrozen equity value of \$200,000,000 and a \$10.00 per share value of the Company's common stock.
+In connection with the foregoing and concurrently with the execution of the Business Combination Agreement, the Company entered into subscription agreements with certain investors (the "Subscription Agreement(s)" and such investors, the "PIPE Investors"), pursuant to which the PIPE Investors have agreed to subscribe for and purchase, and the Company has agreed to issue and sell to the PIPE Investors, an aggregate of 12,020,000 units, each consisting of one share of the Company's common stock and one-third of one redeemable warrant for one share of the Company's common stock (the "PIPE Warrants"), for a purchase price of \$10.00 per unit (the "PIPE Units"), for aggregate gross proceeds of \$120,200,000 (the "PIPE Financing").
 Each whole PIPE Warrant entitles the holder thereof to purchase one share of the Company's common stock at a price of \$11.50 per share, subject to adjustment as described in the form of warrant agreement attached to the form of Subscription Agreement, and only whole PIPE Warrants will be exercisable.
-The PIPE Warrants have substantially the same provisions as the warrants issued in connection with the Company's initial public offering.
-The securities to be issued pursuant to the Subscription Agreements have not been registered under the Securities Act of 1933, as amended (the "Securities Act") in reliance upon the exemption provided in Section 4(a)(2) of the Securities Act.
+The PIPE Warrants have substantially the same provisions as the warrants issued in connection with the Initial Public Offering.
+The securities to be issued pursuant to the Subscription Agreements have not been registered under the Securities Act in reliance upon the exemption provided in Section 4(a)(2) of the Securities Act.
+On June 24, 2021, the Company filed a Proxy Statement on Schedule 14A with the SEC, announcing an extraordinary general meeting of the Company submitting the Business Combination and its Condition Precedent Proposals (as defined in the Proxy Statement) for shareholder approval.